The Carnon Valley in the Bronze Age

 In 2012/13 a sixteen metre replica of a Bronze Age boat, named Morgawr, was built at the National Maritime Museum Cornwall in Falmouth.
 The design was based on the remains of an original sewn plank boat found on the Humber on the east coast, and known as Ferriby 1, which has been dated as originally being built around 3,500 years ago.

-They were capable of long distance coastal travel and a later example of overseas trading routes was provided by the recent discovery of a cache of bronze artefacts on the seabed near Moor Sand, east of Salcombe.
+They were capable of long distance coastal travel and an example of overseas trading routes has been provided by the recent discovery of a cache of bronze artefacts on the seabed near Moor Sand, east of Salcombe.
 It is believed that this must be the site of a Bronze age wreck although no remains of the vessel have been discovered to date.
 Of the seven bronze pieces so far discovered at least three came originally from the other side of the channel.
 The finest being a hook-tanged sword belonging to the Rixheim/Monza series of weapons most commonly found in eastern France, Northern Italy or southern Germany around 1000yrs BC.

 More links with Europe